The most surreal conversation I have ever had with my husband came after I unwittingly discovered he was having an affair.

 “DID YOU SLEEP WITH HER?”

-Anyone who thinks an emotional affair is less damaging because there is no sex is dreadfully long.
+Anyone who thinks an emotional affair is less damaging because there is no sex is dreadfully wrong.
 An emotional affair is one in which there is an exchange of personal information, and which is kept secret from the spouse.

 Unlike wham-bam-sex affairs, emotional affairs can be far more dangerous due to their nature of getting to know one another intimately first.
 An emotional connection is a meeting of minds.
 It’s about finding someone who understands you and can empathise with your situation.